 If you connect to Internet via proxy, specify the proxy settings on this page.
 Private Node Server supports HTTP, SSL, and SOCKS proxy.

-To specify the proxy:
+To configure the proxy:

 If your proxy requires authorization, enter the Userid and Password.

 Note: If the Userid includes a domain name, such as DOMAIN\user, you need to use a double backslash: DOMAIN\\user.

 Private Node Server sends email alerts on port 25.
 If your local network does not allow outgoing connections through the firewall on port 25, you need to specify a mail relay host on your local network to send alerts through.

 On this page you can configure the mail relay:

 Note: If your mail relay host requires authentication or works over SSL (like Gmail), please contact SmartBear Support for assistance.

 Private Node Server does not retry alerts if it cannot reach the mail relay host.